 Each day of Ramadan, immediately after sunset and the call to evening prayer, the breaking of the fast begins - Iftar (literal translation means "breaking fast").
 This is a time to meet with family and friends, and non-Muslims can also take part in the ceremony.
 Many restaurants and hotels in the UAE offer a variety of Iftar menus from traditional oriental dishes to european and national cuisine.

 During Ramadan, the working day is usually shortened whilst still maintaining full wages.
 This applies to non-Muslim employees as well.
-In 2021, government agencies worked during Ramadan from 9am to 2pm.
-And in the private sector, the working day during period of fasting is reduced by 2 hours.
+In 2023, government agencies will work during Ramadan from 9 am to 2:30 pm.
+And in the private sector, the working day during the periods of fasting will be reduced by 2 hours.

 Ramadan ends with one of the largest public holidays in the UAE – Eid al-Fitr, which is celebrated the next day after the appearance of the crescent moon in the sky, and is the beginning of the tenth month in the Islamic calendar – Shawwal.
 Usually, the authorities announce several days off in honour of this event with transport and shopping centers extending their working hours.
 On this holiday, Muslims attend mosques for Eid prayer.
 Sometimes prayers are held in the streets, sports arenas or other places that can accommodate large numbers of workshippers.